+Part A (Hospital insurance)

 Medicare Part A is also known as hospital insurance because it primarily covers hospital care and other critical needs.

 - Inpatient care in a hospital

 - Skilled nursing facility

 - Nursing home care (inpatient care in a skilled nursing facility that's not custodial or long-term care)

 - Hospice care

 - Home health care

 Costs

 Most people can get Part A premium-free (\$0) because they or their spouse paid Medicare taxes while working.
 However, it's important to keep in mind that Part A services can carry a substantial deductible, copayments, or coinsurance, which can drive up your out-of-pocket costs.
-In 2023, the deductible for Part A is \$1,600 per benefit period.
+In 2025, the deductible for Part A is \$1,676 per benefit period.

 The benefit period begins the day you enter the hospital or facility and ends after you have not needed inpatient care for 60 days in a row.

 Eligibility

 You are eligible for Part A if you or your spouse paid into Social Security for at least 10 years through your employment and if you are a citizen or permanent resident of the U.S.

+Part B (Medical insurance coverage)

 Medicare Part B is also known as medical insurance because it covers ongoing medical needs including doctor appointments, laboratory tests, and X-rays.

 - Doctors' and other health care providers' services

 - Outpatient care

 - Ambulance services

 - Durable medical equipment

 - Some preventive services

 - Home health care

 - Certain prescription drugs

 Costs

-In 2023, the standard Part B premium is \$164.90/month.
+In 2025, the standard Part B premium is \$185/month.
 Most people will pay this amount, but if the modified adjusted gross income reported on your IRS tax return two years before enrollment is above a certain amount, you may pay an additional charge.

-Part B also has an annual deductible (\$226 in 2023) and other copayments and coinsurance (typically 20%) that may apply.
+Part B also has an annual deductible (\$257 in 2025) and other copayments and coinsurance (typically 20%) that may apply.

 Eligibility

 You are eligible for Part B if you reside in the United States (except residents of Puerto Rico) and have become entitled to Part A.

-ADDITIONAL MEDICARE OPTIONS
+Additional Medicare options

-Part C (Medicare Advantage)

-With Medicare Part C, which is commonly known as Medicare Advantage, benefits are bundled under a single plan from a private insurer like Excellus BCBS.
+Part C (Medicare Advantage) With Medicare Part C, which is commonly known as Medicare Advantage, benefits are bundled under a single plan from a private insurer like Excellus BCBS.
 Medicare Advantage plans include all the benefits and services covered under Part A and Part B, and many come with extras such as dental, vision, fitness, and hearing.
 Medicare prescription drug coverage (Part D) is also included in most plans.
 Copayments and coinsurance may apply.
 In addition to your Medicare Part B premium, you may have to pay a monthly premium for your Medicare Advantage plan, depending on the plan you pick.

-There are several different types of Medicare Advantage plans:

-Health Maintenance Organization (HMO)

-Health Maintenance Organization Point-of-Service (HMO-POS)

-Preferred Provider Organization (PPO)